 Interviewers are often susceptible to the same psychological preferences and cognitive biases that affect the rest of us.
 Being aware of these psychological factors is important to understanding how to portray yourself as a strong job candidate.
-Candidates and interviewers alike can use these tips to come off as a friendly, competent and confident candidate during the interview process.
+Candidates and interviewers alike can use these tips about behavioral interviewing to come off as a friendly, competent, and confident candidate during the interview process.

 Giving a Good First Impression